hoangbru/bookee-api/README.md

-## This is a book-selling web project implemented by Pham Viet Hoang(PH21107)
+## This is a book-selling web project implemented by Pham Viet Hoang(PH21107), use pnpm as the package management tool

 ## Main Technologies